dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ## 4 - ascii

 The ascii function is a way to go about creating a string value of an object.
 There are actually a few options when it comes to built in functions that convert an object value to a string value.
-The other built in functions of interets are the repr, and str functions that do more os less the same thing only with a few note worth diferences.
+The other built in functions of interest are the repr, and str functions that do more os less the same thing only with a few note worth differences.

-With the ascii method the onw thing that stands out from the other options is that it will escape non ascii charicters.
-So as the name sugtests it will turn a non ascii friendly string into one that is composed of just ascii range charicters.
+With the ascii method the onw thing that stands out from the other options is that it will escape non ascii characters.
+So as the name suggests it will turn a non ascii friendly string into one that is composed of just ascii range characters.

 ```python
 a = [1,2,3]